department-of-veterans-affairs/va.gov-team/platform/call-center/ticket-triage-customer-support-qa-workflow.md

 2. Customer Support identifies buckets and create Zenhub ticket for QA
 3. QA evaluates ticket for validity.
 May speak with PM for more details, read documentation on feature or refer back to Customer Support for more info
 4. QA creates ticket for PM backlog and updates original CSS ticket
-5. Customer Support updates dynamic CMS tickets and updates call center
+5. Customer Support updates dynamic CMS tickets and updates contact center

 ## Second phase
 1. PM assigns priority of ticket and assigns to engineer